637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionfetalhealth.ie

 It Is Non-Invasive?

-Yes, the Harmony Test is NIPT – non-invasive prenatal testing.
+Yes, the Doctors Laboratory NIPT – non-invasive prenatal testing.
 It analyses cell-free DNA circulating in the pregnant mother’s blood.

 Cost: €480